Infisical/infisical/README.md

 ## What’s New

 Infisical enables dev teams to pull and inject environment variables directly from the platform into their local processes just by modifying their start/dev scripts.
-This provides the following benefits:

 It also supports git-like pull/push commands to sync and share .env files manually via CLI if needed.